Projects | Partnership | Motivation | Research | Contact

 The Dairy Safety Study

-The dairy safety study will evaluate the effectiveness of different safety formats and training approaches targeted to dairy workers.
+The Injury and Illness Prevention in the Pacific Northwest for the Dairy Industry project will evaluate the effectiveness of different safety formats and training approaches targeted to dairy workers.
 The ultimate goal of the safety project is to determine which types of dairy cattle training programs have the greatest impact on dairy employee learning and safety, so we can then design dairy cattle training programs that are not only educational, but are also practical and easily accessible.

 The Dairy Health Study

-The dairy health study intends to measure differences in gut bacteria between dairy workers and non-dairy workers.
+The Healthy Dairy Worker Study intends to measure differences in gut bacteria between dairy workers and non-dairy workers.
 We hypothesize that spending time on a dairy will increase the diversity of bacteria in the gut, potentially providing health benefits to workers.
 There is some evidence that moving away from a farm environment may have a negative impact on human health and gut microbiome diversity.
 Understanding how working and living on a farm positively impacts health in not currently well understood and one of the focal aspects of this initiative.

 We are currently inviting interested dairy owners to learn more about cooperating on these projects with our research team.
 Contact us to learn more about the project.